EmDecay/asa-parser/README.md

 # asa-parser
 Cisco ASA log parser - makes searching ASA syslog messages easier.
-Currently only searches for ACL deny messages, and only TCP and UDP (not ICMP or other packet types).
+Can search for ACL deny messages or allows based on 'built' messages, and only TCP and UDP (not ICMP or other packet types).
 More support will be added time permitting.

 ## Usage
 ```